Can it be done?

 Lucky for you - we've given you the best ways to freeze dry without any more expensive equipment.

-If all of that sounds incredibly time consuming, not to mention expensive, you can always let us here at Valley Food Storage do all of the hard work for you.
+If all of that sounds incredibly time consuming, not to mention expensive, you can always let us here at Valley Food Storage's selection of survival food do all of the hard work for you.

-Just sit back, relax and enjoy freeze dried food that tastes like you just picked it up right from the farm.
+Just sit back, relax and enjoy freeze dried vegetables, freeze dried fruits that tastes like you just picked it up right from the farm.
+And freeze dried meats and proteins that are easy and nutritious.